Facial Reconstruction Washington DC

 Craniosynostosis can occur as an isolated condition, resulting in non-syndromic craniosynostosis, or in conjunction with other anomalies as part of a syndrome.

-Syndromic craniosynostosis is caused by an inherited or genetic condition and characterized by a collection of physical and developmental features that have a common cause.
+Syndromic craniosynostosis is caused by an inherited or genetic condition and is characterized by a collection of physical and developmental features that have a common cause.
 Those most commonly treated by plastic surgeons include:

 - Apert syndrome

 - Crouzon syndrome

 - Saethre-Chotzen syndrome